Les Houches lecture notes on moduli spaces of Riemann surfaces: Moduli spaces of Riemann surfaces

 To be pedantic, $\rho$ should depend on $(g,n)$.
-We omit the dependence for a lighter notation. \\
+We omit the dependence for lighter notation.

-\textbf{Separating edge.} It corresponds to the following stable graph:
+\paragraph{Separating edge.} It corresponds to the following stable graph:

 where $g = g_1 + g_2$ is a splitting of the genus and $I_1 \sqcup I_2 = \set{p_1,\dots,p_n}$ is a splitting of the marked points.
-Thus, the corresponding glueing map, called the glueing map of \emph{separating kind}, is given by
+Thus, the corresponding gluing map, called the gluing map of \emph{separating kind}, is given by

-To be pedantic, $\sigma$ should depend on $(g,n)$ and the choice of splitting of the genus and marked points.
+To be pedantic, $\sigma$ should depend on $(g,n)$ and on the splitting of genus and marked points.

-Notice how the above terms corresponds to the terms appearing in the topological recursion formula (see V.~Bouchard's lecture notes \cite{Bou}).
-This is not a coincide, as we will see in \cref{sec:CohFT}.
+Notice how the above terms corresponds to the terms appearing in the topological recursion formula (see V.~Bouchard's lecture notes \cite{Bou26}).
+This is not a coincidence, as we will see in \cref{sec:CohFT}.

 We conclude this section with one more natural map between moduli spaces: the \emph{forgetful map}.
-This is the maps that forgets the last marked point:
+This is the map that forgets the last marked point:

 Again, to be pedantic, $\pi$ should depend on $(g,n)$.
 We omit the dependence for a lighter notation.
 The suffix `stab' stands for `stabilisation'.
 Indeed, it may happen that, when forgetting a marked point, the resulting Riemann surface is not stable.
 This is the case of a marked point $p_{n+1}$ on a rational component with only three special points.
 The stabilisation process simply contracts this component to a point.
 If the resulting Riemann surface is still not stable, we keep contracting unstable components until we find a stable result.
 For example: